lebriggs/laura_website/content/talk/chatgpt_1/index.md

 ---
 title: "ChatGPT For Data Cleaning: Navigating The InfoLit Framework"
 subtitle: ""
-excerpt: "The whiteboard presents a discussion on leveraging ChatGPT-3.5 to streamline data cleaning tasks in R. It features a flow diagram highlighting the iterative steps involved in the process and demonstrates how the information literacy framework is relevant.
+excerpt: "The whiteboard outlines a discussion on leveraging ChatGPT-3.5 to streamline data cleaning tasks in R. It features a flow diagram highlighting the iterative steps involved in the process and demonstrates how the information literacy framework is relevant.
 To illustrate the concept, a complex example utilizing a regular expression is provided alongside the diagram.
-You can access the R script for this example by downloading it."
+You can download the R script for the example."
 date: 2024-02-01
 date_end: ""
 show_post_time: false